Avis Stewart served as interim president from 2018 to 2019.

-Paul Lacey was Earlham’s Acting President in 1973-74 and previously its provost for three years.
+Paul Lacey was Earlham’s acting president in 1973-74 and provost for three years.

-Well-known on an international level, Lacey has shared his wisdom through extensive writing and speaking.
-He has been involved with the American Friends Service Committee since 1954, having served on the Conscientious Objectors Services and Rights of Conscience Committee, the Standing Nominating Committee, the AFSC Nobel Peace Prize Nominating Committee and the AFSC National Board of Directors.
+Well-known on an international level, Lacey shared his wisdom through extensive writing and speaking.
+He was involved with the American Friends Service Committee since 1954, having served on the Conscientious Objectors Services and Rights of Conscience Committee, the Standing Nominating Committee, the AFSC Nobel Peace Prize Nominating Committee and the AFSC National Board of Directors.

-He remains a very active Quaker and served as Clerk of the Board of Directors and Clerk of the Corporation for the AFSC from 2001 to 2010.
+He served as Clerk of the Board of Directors and Clerk of the Corporation for the AFSC from 2001 to 2010.

 Listen to a December 2006 NPR interview with Lacey on “The Prospects of Peace on Earth.”